algesten/str0m/docs/BWE.md

 overuse conditions to avoid worsening congestion by adding unnecessary traffic.
 When active, the padding target is 50 kbps (`PADDING_TARGET`), sufficient to keep middleboxes alive without adding significant overhead.
+Authorized probe clusters use their own target rates, including when the regular padding rate is zero.

 This differs from WebRTC, which bases padding decisions on the minimum simulcast layer bitrate (typically 30 kbps). str0m uses a fixed 50 kbps